ShoumikSaha/CRL_Aero/README.md

 We would also recommend to normalize your data before using it for the model.
 The `dataset.py` file will handle the dataset.
 Depending on your input file path, you might have to change the CSV file path.

-## Training the Models
+## Training

 ### Phase 1
 In this phase, **train the encoder model by running `main_smk_rnc.py`.**

-Remember to parse the right values, especially for `data_folder`, `dataset`, `epochs`, `learning_rate`, `batch_size`, etc.
+Remember to parse the right values, especially for `data_folder`, `dataset`, and hyperparameters like `epochs`, `learning_rate`, `batch_size`, etc. If you use a different dataset, you might have to change the `encoder_input_size` depending on your data dimension.

 After running this file, it will save the trained model in a folder named `save`.
 We used 2 different MLP models as the encoder for our use cases.
 You can write your own encoder instead of using ours from `my_mlp.py`.

 ### Phase 2
 In this phase, **train the predictor model by running `main_linear.py`.**

 Remember to pass the path of the saved encoder model from Phase 1 through the `ckpt` argument.

+We used a linear regressor as the predictor.
+This trained predictor will be saved in the same folder as Phase 1.

+## Testing
+To evaluate the model, use the script `test.py`.
+It will generate MAE and average accuracy.